 Mayuko Fujino: And could you also tell us what Columbia Land Conservancy is?

-HB: Yeah, of course.
+HB: Of course.
 The Columbia Land Conservancy is a nonprofit land trust, and our mission is to bring people together to conserve, appreciate, and enjoy the land.
-And we've been around for nearly 40 years, and we work with individuals, communities, and partners to ensure Columbia county remains beautiful, livable, and resilient.
-And one of the ways that we work to achieve our mission is with the 10 public lands that we own and manage throughout the county, like Ooms, where we are today.
-And these spaces are open daily, free of charge from dawn till dusk.
+We’ve been around for nearly 40 years, and we work with individuals, communities, and partners to ensure Columbia County remains beautiful, livable, and resilient.
+One of the ways that we work to achieve our mission is with the 10 public lands that we own and manage throughout the county, like Ooms, where we are today.
+These spaces are open daily, free of charge from dawn till dusk.

 MF: And dogs are welcome at CLC properties, but there are some rules.